mroavi/vim-tomux/README.md

 the clipboard in the REPL.
 To enable this option, assign a string to `b:tomux_clipboard_paste`.
 This string should be the method that pastes and runs the content of the clipboard quietly in the REPL.
-For example, to enable this functionality with ipython, add the line below inside Python's filetype plugin file:
+For example, to enable this functionality for IPython, add the line below inside Python's filetype plugin file
 ```vim
 let b:tomux_clipboard_paste = "paste -q"
 ```
-or with Julia, add:
+For Julia, add
 ```vim
 let b:tomux_clipboard_paste = "include_string(Main, clipboard())"
 ```